 Sell Or Trade In Your Car For A Cheaper One

-If your current monthly car payments are too expensive consider selling your car and buying one with a lower price tag.
-Or, trade in your car with your dealer for something that fits better within your budget.
+If your current monthly car payments are too expensive, consider selling or trading in your car and buying one with a lower price tag.

 Final Thoughts